Quantum Ising Heat Engines: A mean field study

 {\bf V. Summary and discussions}

 0.2cm

 We studied here numerically (using Runge-Kutta method) the generalized mean field dynamical equations of the longitudinal ($m_z$) and transverse ($m_x$) components of the magnetization, using a generalized form (\cite{acs}, see e.g., \cite{ac,bkc1} for details) of the Suzuki-Kubo formalism\cite{suzuki} for the classical Ising magnet, for a four stroke (open and irreversible) quantum Ising heat engine (see Fig.\ref{schematic}).
-We also estimated, using quasi-equilibrium approximation, the efficiencies of the heat engines in both classical and quantum limits (see eqns. (\ref{theoeffc}) and (\ref{theoeffq})).
-We find that their generic forms agree well (see Figs. \ref{classical-efficiency} and \ref{quantum-efficiency}) with our numerical estimates.
-In both cases, however, the efficiencies are much less than the corresponding Carnot values ($\eta_{Carnot}=1-T_L/T_H$) for temperatures $T_H = 1.05$ of the heat reservoir and $T_L = 0.05$ of the heat sink in the classical and quantum engines considered here.
-We also note, similar to the observation of a shift from the equilibrium quantum critical point for the maximum efficiency point in the one dimensional quantum Ising heat engine\cite{piccitto}, the efficiency of such mean field quantum Ising heat engine also becomes maximum (see Fig.~\ref{quantum-efficiency}) above the equilibrium quantum critical point.
+We also estimated, using quasi-equilibrium approximation, the efficiencies of the heat engines in {both classical and quantum limits (see eqns.
+(8) and (9)).
+We find that their generic forms agree well (see Figs. 4 and 8) with our numerical estimates.
+We tried to check if shorter ``adiabatic" stroke duration ($L_{Adia}$ for strokes B$\to$C and D$\to$A in Fig. 1), compared to the duration ($L_{Iso}$) of ``Isothermal" strokes (A$\to$B and C$\to$D in Fig. 1), would increase the classical or quantum Ising engine efficiencies.
+Our numerical studies, for two cases ($L_{Iso} =2L_{Adia}$ and $L_{Iso} = 4L_{Adia}$), shown in Fig. 5 (classical case) and Fig.9 (quantum case) did not indicate any significant change of quantum Ising engine efficiencies.
+In both cases, the efficiencies are much less than the corresponding Carnot values ($ {\eta}_{Carnot} = 1 - {T_L/T_H }$) for temperatures $T_H = 1.05$ of the heat reservoir and $T_L = 0.05$ of the heat sink in the classical and quantum engines considered here.
+For quantum Ising heat engine, however, the efficiency $\eta_Q$ has been found to increase significantly (see section IV.2c) in presence of optimal value of the longitudinal field.
+This is also consistent with the observation \cite{piccitto} of increased efficiency in presence of optimal value of $h$ in one dimensional ($T$ = 0) quantum Ising engine.
+As may be seen from Fig. 11, the best fit the analytical form (9) of the quantum Ising heat engine efficiency (with $\gamma_H$ replaced by $h$ in the equation and using $\gamma_H$ dependent fitting parameters $R_Q$ and $R'_Q$) becomes maximum ($\eta_Q \simeq 0.78$) at $\gamma_H \simeq 1.10$ with $h \simeq 0.15$.
+We also note, similar to the observation of a shift from the equilibrium quantum critical point for the maximum efficiency point in the one dimensional quantum Ising heat engine\cite{piccitto}, the efficiency of such mean field quantum Ising heat engine also becomes maximum (see Fig. 8) above the equilibrium quantum critical point.